stacieherrington/friends-fur-real/README.md

   - Admin/staff can navigate to an application detail page, and can approve or reject the application.
   - Once an application for a particular pet is approved, the pet is marked adopted in the database, and any other application made for that same pet will be automatically rejected.
 - On the story management page, a rescue admin/staff can view a list of submitted success stories written by the rescue's own approved adopters.
 Admin/staff can navigate to story detail pages, and can approve or reject stories.
 Once a story is approved by the rescue admin/staff, the story is automatically published.
 - Rescue admin has a special page to manage staff.
-Regular account holders can be promoted to staff, and staff can be demoted back to regular account holders.
+Through this page, regular account holders can be promoted to staff, and staff can be demoted back to regular account holders.

 ## The future of FriendsFurReal